zolbooo/nicepack/core/README.md

 options.publicPath - Public path for output
 Default: "/"
-options.stats - This directly refers to webpack option `stats`
+options.stats - This directly refers to webpack option `stats` options.devServer - This directly refers to webpack option `devServer`
 ```

 Plugins and loaders included: